The importance of reading

 The scope of the problem

 Illiteracy is a global issue with at least 773 million adults worldwide lacking basic literacy skills today.
-The UK is affected too, with 7.1 million adults in England struggling with very poor literacy skills, it’s more important than ever to highlight the issue of illiteracy and the multiple disadvantages those effected, tend to face.
+The UK is not immune, with 7.1 million adults in England struggling with very poor literacy skills.
+This affects not only the individuals directly involved, but also society as a whole, as it limits economic, social, and personal progress.

 Impacts of illiteracy

-The widespread challenge of illiteracy impacts various aspects of life, from education and employment to health and social inclusion.
+The widespread challenge of illiteracy impacts every aspect of life, from education and employment to health and social inclusion:

 1. Children from illiterate households are 50% less likely to perform well in school (Education Endowment Foundation)